-We previously covered this issue in a separate post, noting that poor battery life can be caused by constant engagement of the discrete NVIDIA GeForce GT 330M graphics card, even during usage of seemingly less-intense graphics applications.
-This problem can generally be resolved by using the utility gfxCardStatus to force a switch in the engaged graphics card.
+We previously covered this issue in a separate post, noting that poor battery life can be caused by constant engagement of the discrete NVIDIA GeForce GT 330M graphics card, even during usage of seemingly less intense graphics applications.
+Solve this problem by using the utility gfxCardStatus to force a switch in the engaged graphics card.

 More potential fixes

 - Calibrate.
-Note that new batteries may need to be calibrated before they will hold a full charge.
+You might need to calibrate new batteries before they hold a full charge.
 Apple has instructions for doing so.